 - A resolution to alter the memorandum of association of a company ceasing to be a public company following the acquisition of its own shares

-- A resolution by the directors of an old public company to reregister as a plc
+- A resolution by the directors of a private limited company to reregister as a public limited company

 - A resolution to allow title (meaning the right to benefit from ownership) to be evidenced and transferred without a written document